-Roll the die code listed here and reference the appropriate "System Table" below for the actual spaceship stat values. master table and record the result.
-Note that some ships are fairly long, so you may have to multiply the result by 10 or 100 if the table instructs you to do so.
+Roll the die code listed here and reference the appropriate "System Table" below for the actual spaceship stat values.

 SCALE

 Ships in the Metabarons Roleplaying Game come in two scales: fighter and battleship.
 There's no need to consult a system table for this statistic.
 The class of vessel you've selected to create determines your ship's scale.
 Record either "fighter" or "battleship" as listed in the master table.